Friday, May 2, 2025

 Artful Vagueness for GMs

-For example, the planet Amissa in the Tenebris System is a world that at one point had been engineered by humans to support life, despite being far too close to Tenebris itself.
+For example, the planet Amissa in The Tenebris System is a world that at one point had been engineered by humans to support life, despite being far too close to Tenebris itself.
 After the technology that once sustain the planet failed, it was reduced to a radioactive desert.
 The remaining humans on Amissa live in a single massive industrial complex called The Block, where they celebrate the rare rains on the planet with festivals, while feeling like virtual prisoners on the planet.

-In order to flesh this out, I created factions that provide weapons, armour, and a buyer to scavengers, but at the cost of a usurious percentage of their salvage.
-I also created a couple of warring contract brokers who can share the location of rare parts and resources to those who are in their good graces. i finished up with a ships mechanic who can give them advice on what they need to look for next and who they might have to deal with.
+In order to flesh this campaign out, I created factions that provide weapons, armour, and a buyer to scavengers, but at the cost of a usurious percentage of their salvage.
+I also created a couple of warring contract brokers who can share the location of rare parts and resources to those who are in their good graces.
+I finished up with a ship's mechanic who can give them advice on what they need to look for next and who they might have to deal with.

 To pour on more factions, I considered how important water was to Amissa, I created a faction of Water Priests whose bodies have been modified into living purifiers and storage devices.
 I also added in half human- half-genetically-engineered-war-machine characters who form an underclass in the civilization.

-But the benefits of artful vagueness didn't just give me a prompt that inspired a lot creativity, it gave one to my players, too.
+But the benefits of Artful Vagueness didn't just give me a prompt that inspired a lot creativity, it gave one to my players, too.

 Artful Vagueness for Players

 In randomly generating his PC, one of my players generated a solpod: a character who spends millennia in cryogenic stasis, only waking up for short periods of time to carry out a task.
 By default, solpods I described as scientists who measure infinitely slow cosmic phenomena.
-But, the characters background also described him as an "orbital legionnaire."
+But, the character's background also described him as an "orbital legionnaire."

-He also got by random chance, a very Japanese sounding name, making this legionnaire a sort of wandering space Samurai sounded appropriate.
-We also randomly rolled the personality trait too old for this shit, which made for a compelling idea that he somehow has been clearly aware of eons of warfare.
+He randomly rolled the personality trait too old for this shit, which suggested the compelling idea that he has actually seen all those aeons of warfare.
 Perhaps he had a way of collecting the memories of soldiers who came before him in order to create a cohesive sense of the Empire he was serving?

-I have given a very small chance anytime he interacts with people on a Amissa to have people who remember his previous incarnations, and that will colour their response to him.
+I have given a very small chance anytime he interacts with people on Amissa to have people who remember his previous incarnations, and that will colour their response to him.
 All of this from a couple of random roles and a game that left a wide berth for interpretation.

 The Moon Outlaw